oat-sa/extension-tao-ltideliveryprovider/README.md

 - `"true"` – the state will be maintained upon a restart.
 #### FEATURE_FLAG_AGS_SCORE_SENDING_RETRY
 A `bool`-typed environment variable, controlling whether AGS score should be resent if it fails to be sent.
+- `"false"` – the application won't try to resend another request when it fails.
+Default behavior.
+- `"true"` – the application will try to resend requests until the number of max retries is reached.

 ### LaunchQueue.conf.php